 Data regarding prescription drugs were obtained through the household questionnaire and a pharmacy component survey.
 During each round of the MEPS-HC, all respondents were asked to supply the name of any prescribed medication they or their family members purchased or otherwise obtained during that round.
-For each medication and in each round, the following information was collected: whether any free samples of the medication were received; the name(s) of any health conditions the medication was prescribed for; the number of times the prescription drug was obtained or purchased; the year, month, and day on which the person first used the medication; and a list of the names, addresses, and types of pharmacies that filled the household's prescriptions.
-Also, during the Household Component, respondents were asked if they send in claim forms for their prescriptions (self-filers) or if their pharmacy providers do this automatically for them at the point of purchase (non-self-filers).
-For non-self-filers, charge and payment information was collected in the pharmacy component survey, unless the purchase was an insulin or diabetic supply/equipment event.
-However, charge and payment information was collected for self-filers in the household questionnaire, because payments by private third party payers for self-filers' purchases would not be available from the pharmacy component.
-Uninsured persons were treated as those whose pharmacies filed their prescription claims at the point of purchase.
-Persons who said they did not know if they sent in their own prescription claim forms were treated as those who did send in their own prescription claim forms.
+For each medication and in each round, the following information was collected: the name(s) of any health conditions the medication was prescribed for; the number of times the prescription drug was obtained or purchased; the year and month on which the person first used the medication; and a list of the names, addresses, and types of pharmacies that filled the household's prescriptions.
+Payment information was collected in the pharmacy component survey.

 Pharmacy providers identified by the household were contacted by telephone in the pharmacy component if permission to release their pharmacy records was obtained in writing from the person with the prescription.
 The signed permission forms were provided to the various establishments prior to making any requests for information.
-Each establishment was informed of all persons participating in the survey that had prescriptions filled there in 2016 and a computerized printout containing information about these prescriptions was sought.
+Each establishment was informed of all persons participating in the survey that had prescriptions filled there in 2017 and a computerized printout containing information about these prescriptions was sought.
 For each medication listed, the following information was requested: date filled, national drug code (NDC), medication name, strength of medicine (amount and unit), quantity (package size and amount dispensed), and payments by source.

 When diabetic supplies, such as syringes and insulin, were reported in the other medical supply section of the MEPS-HC questionnaire as having been obtained during the round, the interviewer was directed to collect information on these items in the prescription drug section of MEPS.
-Charge and payment information was asked for these events.